tommason14/autochem/README.md

 - Reporting of errors resulting in failed calculations
 - Automatic analysis of results (eventually, using dplython and plotnine to replicate the ease of  use found in dplyr and ggplot2 for R)

+TODO: Add path of CLI to user's path when setup.py is run:
+- export PATH=$PWD:$PATH